Léonor d'Orléans, duc de Longueville

-Léonor d'Orléans, duc de Longueville (1540 – 7 August 1573) was prince de Châtellaillon, marquis de Rothelin, comte de Montgommery et Tancarville, viscomte d'Abbeville, Melun, comte de Neufchâtel et Valangin.
+Léonor d'Orléans, duc de Longueville (1540 – 7 August 1573) was prince de Châtellaillon, marquis de Rothelin, comte de Montgommery et Tancarville, vicomte d'Abbeville, Melun, comte de Neufchâtel et Valangin.
 Longueville was governor of Picardy, the leader of one of the Prince étranger families of France and a descendant of the bastard of Orléans who was in turn a descendant of Charles V of France.

 By Longueville's time his family was close to that of another princely house, that of the Guise, the Guise had controlled much of his family's estates during the life of his cousin, but when he died in 1551 the title of Longueville reverted to Léonor, and his mother championed his re-acquisition of the family estates.
 He fought in the later Italian Wars serving at the battle of Saint-Quentin in which he was captured.
 Close to the Guise, he received little help from court in paying off his ransom, but his mother petitioned the Guise to help him, who obliged.
 His mother, Jacqueline de Rothelin, was an open Protestant and Longueville adopted his mother's faith, corresponding with Calvin.

 Upon the death of Henri II Longueville found himself slighted by the ascendant Guise, who took the title of grand chambellan from him.
 Nevertheless a betrothal was arranged between him and the duke's daughter.
 This engagement was broken off by François, Duke of Guise upon it becoming clear that Longueville would refuse to attend Mass.
 Despite these increasingly sour relations, Longueville was with Guise in his departure from court that October, leaving the regency government under Catherine de Medici perilously thin in terms of support.
 He remained loyal when civil war erupted between much of the Protestant nobility and the crown in early 1562, one of many princely Protestants whose sympathies with the reform ended at rebellion.